Sue Bale: Work in wound healing

-Bale was part of the original team that established a unique wound healing service in the Wound Healing Research Unit based at the University of Wales College of Medicine.
+Bale was part of the original team that established a unique wound healing service in the Wound Healing Research Unit, based at the University of Wales College of Medicine.
 She has written a range of books and articles on wound care.

 She is a founder member of the Wound Care Society (1985); the European Wound Management Association; (1991); the Journal of Wound Care (1992); the European Pressure Ulcer Advisory Panel (1996).

 Fellowship

-Professor Bale is a fellow of the Royal College of Nursing.
+Professor Bale was awarded Fellowship of the Royal College of Nursing in 2004.